Certificate of Sponsorship (COS)

 Compliance Monitoring

-UKVI conducts regular compliance checks through:
+UKVI will conducts regular compliance checks through:

 • Desk-based reviews of SMS data